-Figure 2-19 Files extracted from GProgrammer linux x64 version.tar.bz2 version in the package name indicates the current version number of GProgrammer.
+Figure 2-17 Files extracted from GProgrammer\linux\x64\version.tar.bz2

 - 2. Add the directory of the extracted GProgrammer for Linux as an environment variable. - 3.
-If you need to install J-Link, double-click JLink_Linux_V618c_x86_64.deb and then start installing GProgrammer. - 4.
+If you need to install J-Link, double-click JLink\Linux\V618c\x86\64.deb and then start installing GProgrammer. - 4.
 On the Linux-based PC, use the cd command to enter the location for file extraction.
-Enter sudo ./gprogrammer and input the password as prompted.
-Then, GProgrammer is started. - So far, the cross compilation environment for GR551x application projects on Linux/Windows is successfully set up.
+Enter sudo ./gprogra mmer and input the password as prompted.
+Then, GProgrammer is started.

+So far, the cross compilation environment for GR551x application projects on Linux/Windows is successfully set up.
 Users can modify, compile, download, and test the example projects of GR551x SDK.